FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 ### Session initiation

 A WebSocket session is initiated by a client with an HTTP request and optionally, a TLS handshake.
-See the [FIX-over-TLS (FIXS)](https://www.fixtrading.org/standards/fixs-online/) standard for recommendations about authentication and cipher suite selection.
+See the [FIX-over-TLS (FIXS)](https://www.fixtrading.org/standards/fixs/) standard for recommendations about authentication and cipher suite selection.

 ### Heartbeats

 WebSocket protocol defines Ping and Pong frames to be used as keep-alives.
-However, their intervals and message contents are not precisely defined by the protocol, and implementations may very widely in their behavior.
+However, their intervals and message contents are not precisely defined by the protocol, and implementations may vary widely in their behavior.
 Therefore, WebSocket Ping/Pong is not considered a suitable substitute for FIXP heartbeats (Sequence or Context messages) especially since they do not convey sequence numbers needed to rapidly detect gaps.
 Therefore, FIXP heartbeats should be used as specified above.

 ### Termination

 The FIXP Terminate message and WebSocket Close frame have practically the same behavior.
 In both cases, either side can initiate closing of a transport session and the other side responds with the same message type.
 No more messages may be sent after Terminate or Close.
 Therefore, only the WebSocket Close frame is needed to unbind the transport from a logical session.
 Normally, the status code of the Close frame is set to 1000 indicating a normal closure.
 Other error codes may be set as defined by the protocol.